kyma-incubator/compass/docs/discovery-components/02-application-resource-discovery-components.md

 The ORD Service component is developed in a separate GitHub [repository](https://github.com/kyma-incubator/ord-service).

-It exposes is a read-only OData API for the applications information available in Compass - application vendors, bundles, packages, API and event definitions.
+It exposes is a read-only OData API for the applications' information available in Compass - application vendors, bundles, packages, API and event definitions.

-The ORD Service operates on `subaccount` tenancy level.
-It provides information only for the applications which are accessible from that tenant.
-Tenants gain access to applications via existing formations.